heyitspieter/todos-app-rtk-query/README.md

 ## Other Dependencies

-This project uses JSON server to perform crud operations.\
+This project uses JSON server to perform crud operations.

 To install:

-## `npm install json-server`
+## `npm install json-server -g`